 Treatment of night terrors is focused on calming your child back to sleep and keeping him or her safe during the episode.
 Parents can also follow some night terror prevention strategies.
 Doctors rarely use medication to treat night terrors in children.

-    Follow these steps to help your child through a night terror:
+Steps to help your child through a night terror

 Keep your child from becoming overtired.
 Sleep deprivation is the most common trigger for night terrors.

 - For preschoolers, restore the afternoon nap.
 If your child refuses the nap, encourage a one-hour "quiet time."

 - Avoid late bedtimes because they may trigger a night terror.

 - If your child needs to be awakened in the morning, that means he needs an earlier bedtime.

 - Move lights-out time 15 minutes earlier each night until your child can self-awaken in the morning.